LP-Atkins/Mod-Cloud/README.md

-# Valheim-Cloud Server Client, v1.03
+# Valheim-Cloud Server Client, v1.05
-A small app that syncs your server mods via cloud services.
+A small app that syncs your server mods for various games via cloud services.
 This application is for Windows and onedrive only.

 Written in Visual Basic Script using the windows scripting host.